nrfconnect/sdk-nrf/doc/nrf/external_comp/memfault.rst

 * :ref:`Installation of the nRF Connect SDK <installation>`.
 * :ref:`Setup of nRF9160 DK <ug_nrf9160_gs>`.
-* Sign up in the `Memfault registration page`_ and `create a new project in Memfault`_.
+* Sign up in the `Memfault registration page`_.
+* `Create a Memfault project <create a new project in Memfault_>`_.
   You will be directed to the Integration guide for Memfault.

   You receive the ``project key`` here to set in the :kconfig:option:`CONFIG_MEMFAULT_NCS_PROJECT_KEY` Kconfig option.
   After registration, you can connect up to 100 devices for free.

 Solution architecture
 *********************

-The SDK provides functionality to collect debug information from your devices in the form of coredumps, error traces, metrics, logs, and more.
+The Memfault SDK provides functionality to collect debug information from your devices in the form of coredumps, error traces, metrics, logs, and more.
 Memfault saves the data to a configurable storage, after which it is broken into chunks.
 These chunks are then forwarded at an interval that is set through the application's configuration (:kconfig:option:`CONFIG_MEMFAULT_HTTP_PERIODIC_UPLOAD_INTERVAL_SECS`) to Memfault's cloud solution for further analysis.
 If the :kconfig:option:`CONFIG_MEMFAULT_HTTP_PERIODIC_UPLOAD` Kconfig option is disabled, the application calls the appropriate APIs to send the data chunks.
 Communication with the Memfault Cloud is handled by APIs available in `Memfault-SDK`_, while the integration code of the SDK in |NCS| provides some additional functionality.
 The Memfault cloud reassembles the data before analyzing and deduplicates the data.
-The overall fleet health of the issues can be examined through the dashboard of the Memfault web application.
+You can monitor the overall fleet health through the dashboard of the Memfault web application.
 See the `Memfault MCU Guide`_ for more information.

 .. figure:: images/Memfault_architecture.svg